flynnzac/mro/README.md

 <h2>Use Cases</h2>

 <p>mro can be used for the sorts of problem that m4 or the C pre-processor is used for, but it is simple and allows access to a full programming language if necessary.
 I use it for my personal website -- see the code at <a href="https://github.com/flynnzac/flynnzac.github.io">https://github.com/flynnzac/flynnzac.github.io</a> and the website at <a href="http://zflynn.com">http://zflynn.com</a>.
-I also use it in the source code for <code>mro</code>itself to generate some boilerplate code making some C functions callable from Scheme.</p>
+I also use it in the source code for <code>mro</code>itself to generate boilerplate code making C functions callable from Scheme.</p>

 <h3>Example: boilerplate code generation</h3>